TechPodx/Portfolio-Project/Project No 3 - Realistic Music Keyboard/README.md

 To experience the realistic music keyboard:
 1. Clone the repository.
-2. Open the `index.html` file in your preferred browser (Chrome recommended).
+2. Open the `index.html` file via VS code in your browser (Chrome recommended).

 Feel free to explore the different features and enjoy playing music!